 Individual figures may be graded Hard Zero due to matters of perception (e.g. unclear auto-rotation in a flick roll) or of fact (e.g. an element of a figure omitted).
 Hard zeroes by perception are ignored in this analysis.
-The occurrence of factual hard zeroes is subsequently determined by majority voting or by video conference.
+The occurrence of factual hard zeroes is determined by majority voting or by video conference.
+The scoring system determines the application of the Index from the "CHZ" and "HZI" boxes on the score sheets.

-In the event that an individual judge fails to identify a factual hard zero, then add one to that judge's aggregate of errors $(E_Z)$ under this heading.
-Similarly, if a judge gives a grade of HZ when no such error occurred, add one to the aggregate of errors $(E_Z)$ under this heading.
+In the event that an individual judge fails to identify a factual hard zero, then add one to that judge's aggregate of errors (E_Z) under this heading.
+Similarly, if a judge gives a grade of HZ when no such error occurred, add one to the aggregate of errors (E_Z) under this heading.